whmsft/WhirlEdit/README.md

 ## Known issues:

-1. Editing LARGE files (30kb+) may slow down loading & customization experience
+1. Editing LARGE files (30kb+) may slow down loading & customization experience.

+2. Lots of images aren't supported by the image previewer.

+3. The error handler is not so advanced.. so in case of Error, a popup displays the error and the editor crashes.

 <hr>